Companies that use Linkedin Ads

 All digital advertising network Linkedin Ads

-Linkedin Ads We detected 150,576 customers using Linkedin Ads and 4,391 customers with estimated renewals in the next 3 months.
+Linkedin Ads We detected 151,039 companies using Linkedin Ads and 5,057 customers with upcoming renewal in the next 3 months.
 The most common industry is Software Development (12%) and the most common company size is 11-50 employees (31%).
-Our methodology involves detecting JavaScript snippets or configurations on customer websites.
+We find new customers by detecting JavaScript snippets or configurations on customer websites.
+Note: We can not detect companies using Linkedin Ads for mobile app install campaigns only, or for offline conversions

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login